Thank you for visiting my storytelling site.

 The Norman Rockwell Museum (Stockbridge, MA).

-Each of my fourd CDs has won a national storytelling award.
+Each of my first four CDs has won a national storytelling award.

 My fourth CD,

 2015 Storytelling World Honor Award in the category Storytelling Recordings for Listening Pleasure For Any Age.
 Storytelling World is a fully-refereed journal offered annually through National Storytelling Network’s Storytelling Magazine.
 Each year, Storytelling World gives awards to the most exciting new stories that audiences of various ages would enjoy hearing and storytelling resources that offer information about the field of storytelling.
 This double CD set contains seven stories of women fighting for civil rights and women's rights, set during a time when white women could not rent cars, be on juries in many states or get a mortgage no matter how much money they made.
 African American women could not do many more things.